mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Installation/index.md

 ### New Installation of MAMP PRO 4

-A new installation of MAMP/MAMP PRO will create two new directories in your /Applications folder.
-The installer will create an /Applications/MAMP folder and an /Applications/MAMP PRO folder.
-The MAMP PRO applications will reside in the /MAMP PRO folder while the MAMP application will reside in the /MAMP folder.
+A new installation of MAMP/MAMP PRO will create two new directories in your `/Applications` folder.
+The installer will create an `/Applications/MAMP` folder and an `/Applications/MAMP PRO` folder.
+The MAMP PRO applications will reside in the `/Applications/MAMP PRO` folder while the MAMP application will reside in the `Applications/MAMP` folder.

 <div class="alert" role="alert">
 You cannot delete the /MAMP folder, MAMP and MAMP PRO share many components.